cinnicoy/Investigating-Netflix-Movies/README.md

 You have been supplied with the dataset `netflix_data.csv`, along with the following table detailing the column names and descriptions.
 Feel free to experiment further after submitting!

+## Project Description

+Explore Netflix movie data and perform exploratory data analysis for a production company to uncover insights about movies from a particular decade.

 ## The data
 ### **netflix_data.csv**
 | Column | Description |